 Fit the artificail grass as normal.
 This isn’t easy when sliding down a bank!
 My advice is to get the grass lined up and then heavily nail it into the fixing timber first so it won’t move.

 8. Nail the joins

-Once our joins are stuck in place we nail them until the glue dries.
+Once our joins are stuck in place we use Forgefix Galvanized Nails to keep the grass in place until the glue dries.
 This is important on a bank as the grass doesn’t always sit flat.

 9. Heavily sand the grass

-Once the grass is installed and nailed and tucked around the perimeter we sand it heavily to push the grass into the bank.
+Once the grass is installed and nailed and tucked around the perimeter we sand it heavily with Kiln Sand to push the grass into the bank.

 It has taken me many years of hard work to be able to provide the type of artificial grass installation service we now offer.
 Because of the enduring attention to detail and the dedication of my team I am in the enviable position of receiving many requests from people all over the world looking for help with their artificial grass installations.
 Whilst this brings a huge smile to my face we are still only a relatively small family owned and run business with limited resources.
 We currently offer our services within Kent, South East London, Hertfordshire, Essex and parts of Surrey.
 Whilst I am happy to answer general questions in the comments section below from anyone it may take up to 1 week for me to get back to you.
 Please make sure you have read other readers questions and my answers first as your question may have already been asked.